-A spokesperson for the ministry said China, as a responsible major country, employs export controls on related items according to the law, in order to better defend world peace and regional stability, and to fulfil non-proliferation and other international obligations.
+A spokesperson for the ministry also said China, as a responsible major country, employs export controls on related items according to the law, in order to better defend world peace and regional stability, and to fulfil non-proliferation and other international obligations.

 "China's export controls are not export bans," said the spokesperson, adding that licences would be granted for eligible applications.